 SERVICES PROVIDED AT CAPS

 CAPS provides brief individual and couples’ counseling to UGA students and their eligible spouses.
 For individuals who would benefit from open ended counseling than CAPS can provide or who require specialized services, we provide assistance with transition of care to other on- and off-campus resources.
-The first step in accessing CAPS services is to schedule a Screening appointment through the UHC Patient Portal, by calling the CAPS office at 706-542-2273 or by walking in during business hours.
-At the conclusion of the 30-minute Screening appointment with a CAPS counselor, service options and recommendations will be discussed.
-There is no charge for the Screening appointment.
+To start services, students can walk in to CAPS for a complimentary screening during business hours.

 What is Single Session Therapy?